mrnohr/nintendo-switch-screenshots/README.md

 ![Alt text](images/2017-03-07_12-52-53.jpg?raw=true "Zelda")

+## Downloading

+Either clone this repository or download the latest [release](https://github.com/mrnohr/nintendo-switch-screenshots/releases).
+All you really need is the `screenshots.groovy` file.
+The `twitter4j.properties.example` file is a template that you can use when setting up twitter auth.

 ## Twitter Account Setup

 I have a dedicated twitter account that I use only for posting screenshots from the Nintendo Switch.
 In my case it is marked as private, and my main twitter account has access.